-St Jean de Monts beach is a favourite because of its space, fine soft sand and safe waters.
+St Jean de Monts beach is a favourite family friendly beach in the Vendee because of its space, fine soft sand and safe waters.
 It’s inevitable that your children will head off and play, so there are a series of tall poles topped with shapes along the beach, which kids can use to find their way back to you.

 Parking close by can be a trial during the peak season, but the Vendée has miles of easily manageable cycle paths that wind that run through the resort and along the beach